salmiah-ls/Cyclistic-Bike-Sharing/README.md

 I use 2 tools to complete this project:
 1. **R** to load, clean, transform, and analyze data.
 2. **Microsoft Excel** to save outputs from R and create visualization.

+## R Code
+Because the size of each dataset is large - 1 dataset contains data for 1 month and the size is more than 100 MB -, so I created one R-file for each dataset analysis.
+In the end, there are 12 R-files and 1 R-file for annual analysis.